mgao6767/mingze-gao/docs/posts/posts/textual-analysis-on-sec-filings.md

 !!! tip
     If you don't require a very customized textual analysis, you should try for example [SeekEdgar.com](https://www.seekedgar.com/).

+!!! tip "Ready-to-use program"
+    (2023 update) I've made [a program specifically for downloading SEC filings from EDGAR](/posts/download-sec-filings-from-edgar/).
+So you can now skip the steps 1 and 2 below.

 ## 1. Build a master index of SEC filings